Indonesian rescue workers race to find victims trapped by deadly quake | Science-Environment

 Indonesian rescue workers race to find victims trapped by deadly quake

-On Tuesday, officials were working to reach the area of Cugenang, which had been blocked off by a landslide.
+The area was hit by a landslide triggered by the quake that had blocked access to the area on Monday.
 Rescue efforts were complicated by electricity outages in some areas, and more than 80 aftershocks.

-The earthquake, which was felt strongly in the capital Jakarta, some 75 km (45 miles) away, damaged at least 2,200 homes and displaced more than 5,000 people, the BNPB said.
+The earthquake, which struck at a depth of just 10 km (6.2 miles) and was felt strongly in the capital Jakarta about 75 km away, damaged at least 2,200 homes and displaced more than 5,000 people, the BNPB said.
 Straddling the so-called "Ring of Fire", a highly seismically active zone where different plates on the earth's crust meet, Indonesia has a history of devastating earthquakes.

 In 2004, a 9.1 magnitude quake off Sumatra island in northern Indonesia triggered a tsunami that struck 14 countries, killing 226,000 people along the Indian Ocean coastline, more than half of them in Indonesia.